cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **EnergyCarrier**

-(primary energy and CO2 emission factors, energy density, energy carrier type)
+Primary energy and CO2 emission factors, energy density and energy carrier type characterize this data type for energy carriers.

+**EnergyCarrierType**

+List of energy carriers as coal, chilled water or electricity.

 <h3>Energy Distribution</h3>

 **EnergyDistributionSystem**

 System in charge of delivering the energy inside the building, from the place of energy production to the place of end-use.
 Power and Thermal distribution systems are differentiated.
+They all share a distribution perimeter that is described by the distribution type.

+**Distribution Type**

+A list of possible distribution perimeters, e.g. Building, Dwelling, Room.

+**ThermalDistributionSystem**

+Type for thermal distribution systems with attributes for circulation (circulating system or not), the used medium, nominal flow, return and supply temperatures and thermal losses factor.

+**PowerDistributionSystem**

+Type for electrical distribution systems, described by current and voltage.

+**MediumType**

+This list is a collection of medium types as air and water.

+<h3>Energy Storage</h3>

 **StorageSystem**

 System storing energy.
 A same storage may store the energy of different end-users and different end uses.
 Power and Thermal storage systems are differentiated.

+**ThermalStorageSystem**

+Thermal storages with a medium, preparation temperature, thermal losses factor and a volume.

+**PowerStorageSystem**

+Electrical storages with an electrical capacity and a string to describe the battery technology.

 <h3>Energy Conversion</h3>

 **EnergyConversionSystem**

-System converting an energy source into the energy necessary to satisfy the end-use (or to feed the networks).
+System converting an energy source into the energy necessary to satisfy the `EnergyDemand` (or to feed the networks).

-Energy conversion systems have common parameters: nominal installed power, nominal efficiency (in reference to an efficiency indicator), year of manufacture, name of the model.
+Energy conversion systems have common parameters: efficiency indicator, nominal installed power, nominal efficiency (in reference to an efficiency indicator), year of manufacture, name of the model, a serial number, a reference to product or installation documents and optionally refurbishment measures.
 They may be one or more (in this case, the nominal installed power corresponds to the totality).
-Some product and installation documents may be referenced.

 Specific energy conversion systems may have in addition specific parameters: